School Nurse Resources

 Clinical Laboratory Improvement Amendment – School nurses perform tests in the daily course of their work for students and school employees (e.g. blood glucose tests, ketone urine checks, strep throat swabs, Department of Transportation [DOT] and Federal Motor Carrier Safety Association [FMCSA] required school transportation drivers drug and alcohol testing).
 Schools that perform less than 15 types of tests in the course of business fall under the requirement for a waiver.
 The Department of Education maintains a state waiver to meet the requirement for all schools with the State of Iowa Hygienic Laboratory.

 Delegation and the Iowa School Nurse – Iowa school nurse delegation, decision making, and documentation.

 Emergency-School Health Planning – The emergency school health plan in each school building provides for a safe and healthy learning environment for students and school personnel considering the total and individual population needs.

-Epinephrine Resources - In April of 2014, SF462 was signed for school boards and school authorities to voluntarily stock epinephrine.
-The process to become authorized to administer stock epinephrine includes, but is not limited to policy development, school district or school procurement, and authorized personnel completing both the department medication administration course and training course for the recognition of anaphylaxis.
+Epinephrine Resources – In April 2014, SF462 was signed for school boards and school authorities to voluntarily stock epinephrine.
+The process to become authorized to administer stock epinephrine includes, but is not limited to policy development, school district, or school procurement, and authorized personnel completing both the department medication administration course and training course for the recognition of anaphylaxis.
 Additionally, there are provisions for reporting to the department.
 The National Association for School Nurses (NASN) has resources available for the school nurse: